Lovely Etc.

 Also, after having used SnoFlock for quite a few different projects over the past several years, I know they tend to sell out pretty regularly, especially the closer we get to Christmas.

-Like pretty much everything else, the more you buy, the better deal you get.
 The 25 lb box of Sno-Bond Flock is a phenomenal deal.
-(It isn’t that much more than the cost of a 5 lb box!)
+(It’s not that much more than the cost of a 5 lb box!)
 If you are planning on flocking ALL the things, this is definitely the way to go.

 Winner: Sno-Bond